Updated 29th January 2022

-Do you know what Hugh Jackman, Bill Gates and the Queen have in common?
-They’re all fans of jigsaw puzzles!
+It's National Puzzle Day today - did you know that Hugh Jackman, Bill Gates and the Queen are all fans of jigsaw puzzles?
 Jigsaws are some of our most popular creative gifts for family and friends and in 2017 they were included as an “essential item” in the official UK household shopping basket (Consumer Price Index).
-Here we explore the history of this special pastime and how puzzling can help to improve your mental and physical health in all sorts of ways.
+On National Puzzle Day, we explore the history of this special pastime and how puzzling can help to improve your mental and physical health in all sorts of ways.
 Reasons to be joyful, indeed!

 The jigsaw story

 John Spilsbury, a cartographer and engraver, created the first “dissections” for teaching purposes in the 1760s.
 These were were maps of the world or countries carved from wood which had to be pieced together.
 The name “jigsaw” was first used in the late 1880s, after the treadle jig-saw was invented and plywood could be used.
 This meant it was easier to make more intricate and colourful puzzles, using improved printing techniques, and lots of different designs appeared.
 Jigsaws were still aimed at children - although adults were about to join in the fun, too!

 Mass production took off in the 1930s with die cut cardboard puzzles.
 Quality could be variable but prices were cheap and adult demand was high.
 In America, weekly sales reached a peak of 10 million in 1933!
 Puzzle clubs were set up and jigsaws could be loaned from libraries.
 Companies used them to advertise everything from toothpaste to trains, as with Great Western Railway’s “The Night Mail” and “GWR Locomotives in the Making” puzzles.